DeanoC/overlord/docs/new-project-file-format-plan.md

 ### 1. Info/Description

-Projects can have an info section, but it is not required.

-Components *must* have an info section with at least a name, which is how this component will be instantiated.
+Project and Components *must* have an info section with at least a name, which is how this component will be instantiated.
 If the name doesn't start with "component.", this prefix will be assumed.

 ```yaml
 info: